jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 > Heck, is that actually the Pneuma core *visible* inside the gauntlet??

-> Something weird about Blades is that they are pre-existing physical objects which anyone can summon out of who-the-heck-knows-where.
-Their nature is vague enough to just fit the needs of the game's whole Class system, but it's pointed out in __Future Redeemed__ that this gauntlet was handed down by Ghondor (son of N) to Matthew, and so it would later somehow come into Noah's possession.
-If anything, it's kinda weird that Noah only has the one instead of a pair, but there *is* just one Pneuma core, so it's more efficient this way, I dunno
+> Something weird about __XC3__ Blades is that they are pre-existing physical objects which anyone can summon out of who-the-heck-knows-where.
+Their nature is vague enough to just fit the needs of the game's whole Class system, but in __Future Redeemed__ we see that a very similar pair of gauntlets was handed down by Ghondor (son of N) to Matthew; and so Noah's Blade could actually be made from one or both of those.
+The style and colouring are suspiciously similar, and indeed there exists only one Pneuma core.

-> I certainly don't understand how this ties in to the Sword of the End business, or why N has a purple version of Noah's Blade with his own Lucky 7 inside.
-There's some major timeline weirdness that I really can't grasp.
+> Meanwhile, N was already kicking around with his own purple version of Noah's sword-sheath Blade, which notably did *not* transform into a purple gauntlet whenever he drew out his "real" sword (despite the Logos core likely being within it).

+> There's a period between Noah becoming N, and Matthew possessing his Pneuma gauntlets—but it might not have been a long period: as a condition for becoming Moebius, Z ordered N to destroy the City.
+So when N did so, it could have been mere days or weeks since Noah was no more.
+But we don't know *exactly* when "New Noah" came into existence: was it as soon as N chose his new path, or was it sometime later?

+> If New Noah existed while Matthew was using the gauntlets, then what did he use as his Blade?
+Can we assume it was simply a red copy of what N always had, and which didn't transform?
+And if so, then how did he come to possess the same Blade but now transforming and containing Pneuma?

+> On the other hand, if New Noah didn't exist until after Matthew gave up the gauntlets, we're still left wondering how the gauntlet(s) specifically ended up with *him*.
+(Maybe if Riku had to hunt down Noah anyway while dragging around Lucky Seven, he could have also brought the gauntlets with him—and maybe there's a funny story in there where one of them went missing)

 ----